TheSoundOfAIOSR/rg_production/Manual.md

 #### Latent space variables
 z0, z1 : These sliders control the values for the two latent dimensions used in generation Heuristic Parameters: these sliders control twelve parameters that modify the generated sound based on meaningful musical descriptors.
 Hover with your mouse over a slider to see what parameter it represents.

-The twelve parameters are:
+The twelve parameters are :
 - velocity : MIDI velocity, 25 to 127
-- inharmonicity
+- inharmonicity : amount of the overtone departures from integer multiples of the fundamental
 - even - odd
 - sparse - rich
 - attacks (rms) : RMS value for the attack phase of the sound's envelope